adhearsion/adhearsion-website/docs/source/upgrading.md

 end
 </pre>

 Asterisk Manager Interface events are a little different.
 In the case of "NewChannel" events, we may prefer to register for Punchblock::Offer events, which will work on Asterisk as well as Rayo or any other supported telephony engine in the future.
-There is an important distinction here thought:
+There is an important distinction here though:

 * AMI "NewChannel" events report every new channel that is created in Asterisk, whether or not that call is ultimately routed to Adhearsion.
 * Punchblock::Offer events only fire for calls that are routed to Adhearsion.